Your Texas Family Law Attorney

 Child Custody and Child Support

 Whether a married couple is divorcing or unmarried parents are splitting up, child custody and child support need to be determined.
-Experienced family lawyer Arlington TX parents rely on understand that it is in the best interest of all parties to have a Texas family court make a legal ruling over the division of parenting time and parental responsibilities.
+It is in the best interest of all parties to have a Texas family court make a legal ruling over the division of parenting time and parental responsibilities.
 It is also important to have a judge determine which parent will be responsible for child support and how much that support should be.

 When it comes to child custody and support issues, there are often situations that arise that may require modifications of existing orders.
 For example, as a child gets older, he or she may wish to go live with the other parent.
 Or there may be issues where a noncustodial parent is not paying their child support obligations.

-Benefits of Hiring a Family Lawyer Arlington, TX Trusts for Custody Issues
+Benefits Of Hiring a Family Lawyer For Custody Issues

 When you and your spouse are legally separating or getting a divorce and children are involved, you may want to hire a family lawyer to help guide you through the process.
 There may be a number of things to consider, but the two most important issues will be who will have the responsibility to make legal decisions and where will the children reside.

 The latter can be a joint situation that involves the child living equally between each parent’s home.
 In other situations, one parent might be designated as the primary caregiver.
-If parents are unable to come to an amicable agreement, they might need to rely upon an Arlington, TX family lawyer to help them through legal proceedings that could include mediation or a court hearing.
+If parents are unable to come to an amicable agreement, they might need to rely upon our Texas family lawyer to help them through legal proceedings that could include mediation or a court hearing.

-A family lawyer will put the interests of the child first.
-An Arlington, TX family lawyer understands that this battle can be emotionally draining and a contentious situation.
+• A family lawyer will put the interests of the child first.
+Our family lawyer understands that this battle can be emotionally draining and a contentious situation.
 This means it is important to devise a plan that benefits everyone involved, especially the children.
 A family lawyer will be on your side, fighting for your rights, while also looking out for your children.

 What Factors Affect Alimony?

 Going through a divorce is hard on anyone, even if you and your ex-spouse did so in an amicable and friendly way.
 However, when it comes to receiving alimony payments, separating can get even more confusing.
 Can alimony payments be changed?
 Are there life events that can affect how much alimony you get paid or if the dependent ex-spouse does not receive alimony anymore?
 The answer to this is “it depends.”
-When you have questions regarding your alimony, it is best to speak with a family lawyer in Arlington, TX from Brandy Austin Law Firm, PLLC to see how different life events can affect alimony after your divorce.
+When you have questions regarding your alimony, it is best to speak with one of our attorneys to see how different life events can affect alimony after your divorce.
 For more information or to set up your first consultation, please contact our office today.
 For more general information on alimony and what might affect it, please read the article below.

-When a court is determining how much alimony one spouse should give to another, there are various things that go into making this decision, as a family lawyer in Arlington, TX can explain.
+When a court is determining how much alimony one spouse should give to another, there are various things that go into making this decision.
 For example, a court will look at:

 What affects how much a court grants alimony